TRottinger/discord-randomify/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/trottinger/discord-randomify/badge/dev)](https://www.codefactor.io/repository/github/trottinger/discord-randomify/overview/dev)
 [![Discord](https://img.shields.io/discord/770772439436361768)](https://discord.gg/EbZ3QX4)

-Code for a discord bot that produces random links!
+Code for a discord bot that produces all things random!

 # Description
 A bot designed with fun and randomness in mind.
 This is a great bot for when you and your friends are bored and looking to spice things up.
 It can produce random links to websites including, but not limited to, Wikipedia, YouTube, Twitch, and more.